 NX NZ

-W.S
+WS

-W.X
+WX

-W.Z
+WZ

 NX

-number of cells in the horizontal direction.
+The number of cells in the X direction

 NZ

-number of cells in the vertical direction.
+The number of cells in the Z direction

-W.S
+WS

 Weighting for each cell when evaluating the smallest model component of the objective function.
 The weightings are ordered in the same manner as the cells of the model.

-W.X
+WX

 Interface weights for the x-derivative.
 There is one weight per interface in the x-direction and so each row has Nx-1 weights.
 This is a (Nx-1 x Nz) matrix.

-W.Z
+WZ

-interface weights for the z-derivative.
+Interface weights for the z-derivative.
 There is one weight for each interface in the z direction.
 This is an Nx x (Nz-1) matrix.

 The weighting matrices for all three components must be present in the file.
 If NULL is entered instead of the file name w.dat on this line, then the following default values will be used: all cells will be assigned unit weights.

 If there is topography, the entries in w.dat that are associated with the interfaces with the air are still needed for input, but they will be ignored during the inversion.
 In such a case, these weights could be assigned a negative value to avoid confusion when, for instance, the weights are plotted.